TantikornC/Disaster-Classification/README.md

 **Data Cleaning:**
 - **Text Cleaning:** The text data underwent a cleaning process that involved removing non-text elements, converting it to lowercase, and performing tokenization.
 Stop words were removed, and lemmatization was applied to standardize the text for analysis.
 - **Keyword Cleaning:** The keyword column was cleaned by standardizing and correcting the keywords associated with each tweet.
 Similar keywords were grouped together, and missing keywords were predicted using a Recurrent Neural Network (RNN) trained on the existing data, ensuring uniformity across the dataset.
+- **Location Cleaning:** The location column was removed because of the diversity in the data.

 **Keyword Cleaning Table:**
 This table provides an example of keywords that were predicted by the RNN and their associated cleaned text and target values.